How Cold is Too Cold for Kids to Play Outside

-With the Polar Vortex sweeping across the Midwest for the second time in less than a month, it can feel like winter is forcing us Michiganders to hibernate until March.
+With the Polar Vortex sweeping across the Midwest, it can feel like winter is forcing us Michiganders to hibernate until March.
 For those with children, the winter months bring a whole new set of challenges as the temperature drops and it’s harder to spend time outdoors.

 Getting in the recommended 60 minutes of exercise every day for your kid can be tough, but very necessary.
 Going outside helps prevent stir-craziness, allows for fresh air and adequate exercise.
 Although getting the kids outside is important and still an option in the winter, the temperature and wind-chill requires caution.